SNUCP/BFV-2PC/README.md

 # Ciphertext Simulatable BFV

-This repository provides an implementation of "Ciphertext-Simulatable HE from BFV with Randomized Evaluation", based on HIENAA library (unreleased).
+This repository provides an implementation of "Ciphertext-Simulatable HE from BFV with Randomized Evaluation"(https://eprint.iacr.org/2025/203), based on HIENAA library (unreleased).

 Before you run the code, please make sure to install the following packages : ChaChaCiphers, Primes, Nemo, NormalForms, LinearAlgebra, DoubleFloats.
 To install them, you can open the REPL and type the following commands.